muratk5n/thirdwave/en/README.md

 is finance news carries such stories, once comic book movies made *billions*, they've become newsworthy - they are now binness.

-CNBC: "James Gunn unveils DC's new film and TV plan, including fresh spins on Supergirl, Batman"
+CNBC: "James Gunn unveils DC's new film and TV plan"

 ---